 Curb weight on the CBR500R ABS (measured with fluids) 423 lbs (192kg).
 With a low seat height of 30.9 inches (785mm), the CBR500R is very easy to manage, and its riding position comfortably accommodates riders of any height.

 Overall dimensions are 81.9 in. x 29.7 in. x 45.1 in.
 (2080mm x 750mm x 1145mm), with 5.1 inches of ground clearance (130mm).
 The fuel tank holds 4.5 gal., including reserve and combined with the engine’s excellent fuel economy gives a range of over 260 miles (480km).

-The 41mm telescopic front fork, with 4.3 inches of travel, delivers a compliant yet controlled ride and gives great feel for front tire grip.
+The 41mm telescopic front forks are pre-load adjustable, with 4.3 inches of travel, delivers a compliant yet controlled ride and gives great feel for front tire grip.
 The single-tube rear shock absorber (as found on larger capacity sports bikes) with its large-diameter piston ensures excellent suspension response and temperature management with 4.7 inches of travel.
-It has 5-stage spring preload adjustment and works through a rigid box-section steel swingarm, which features pressed steel chain adjustment end-pieces.
+It has 9-stage spring preload adjustment and works through a rigid box-section steel swingarm, which features pressed steel chain adjustment end-pieces.
 Final drive is via sealed 520 chain.

 The CBR500R will be available in the following color options: